JuditZentai1993/WombatLibrarianFrontend/README.md

 ## Project Status

 This project is currently in development.
 The user can add books to his/her bookshelf and wishlist, which is stored on the server side in a database with the help of Entity Framework.
-The current sprint's scope is to implement registration/login on the website, trach individual bookshelves and wishlists per user.
+The current sprint's scope is to implement registration/login on the website, track individual bookshelves and wishlists per user.

 Further tasks for subsequent sprints: develop the community side of the webpage, make following people possible, add rating and comment section to book, create a forum as part of the web application.